xiangyue9607/BioNEV/README.md

        --weighted True
 ```

-## 4. Citation
+## 6. Citation
-Please kindly cite the repo directly if you use the code or the datasets in this repo:
+Please kindly cite the paper if you use the code, datasets or any results in this repo or in the paper:
 ```
 @article{yue2019graph,
   title={Graph Embedding on Biomedical Networks: Methods, Applications, and Evaluations},